Oathkeeper: In the Narrow Sea

 On the way to the Eyrie, Petyr tells Sansa that he plans to marry her aunt Lysa.
 He tells her that Joffrey's death will help him and his new allies grow strong, referring to House Tyrell, and that the missing stone in her necklace contained the poison used for the murder.

 At the Wall

 Slynt convinces Thorne to send Jon to kill the group at Craster's Keep, as Jon may be killed and not become Lord Commander.
 Jon gathers volunteers to join him, including Locke who arrived as a new recruit.

 Beyond the Wall

-Karl orders Rast to give Craster's last son to the White Walkers.
-Bran's group hears the baby's cries and are captured by the mutineers when they investigate.
+A drunken Karl challenges any man who thinks he can kill him.
+Nobody accepts the challenge.
+Then Karl orders Rast to give Craster's last son to the White Walkers.
+Hearing the baby's distant cries, Bran wargs into Summer to investigate but gets the direwolf caught in a trap after finding Ghost.
+Bran's group is captured by the mutineers when they try to rescue the direwolves.
+Bran confesses to his identity to save his friends.

 A White Walker retrieves Craster's son and brings him to a fortress in the Lands of Always Winter, where their leader, the Night King, transforms the baby into a White Walker.